-Located at the heart of the University’s historic campus, Memorial Hall is CPA’s largest venue, home to theater and dance productions, orchestral concerts, and much more.
+Located at the heart of the University’s campus, Memorial Hall is CPA’s largest venue, home to theater and dance productions, orchestral concerts, and much more.
 Originally built in 1885, it was renovated in 2005 and reopened for the inaugural season of Carolina Performing Arts.

 CURRENT ArtSpace + Studio

 CURRENT ArtSpace + Studio, CPA’s immersive arts venue and studio space, opened to the public in February 2018.
-Located in the new Carolina Square mixed-use development on Franklin Street in downtown Chapel Hill, CURRENT connects campus and community via the arts.
+Located in the Carolina Square mixed-use development on Franklin Street in downtown Chapel Hill, CURRENT connects campus and community via the arts.

 CURRENT’s 7,000-square-foot state-of-the-art space features an adaptable black box-style theater and a multi-purpose studio.
-In addition to hosting immersive performances and installations by cutting-edge artists, CURRENT serves as the physical and intellectual home for our DisTIL Fellows and artists-in-residence to collaborate with faculty, students and the community.
+In addition to hosting immersive performances and installations by cutting-edge artists, CURRENT serves as the physical and intellectual home for our Fellows and artists-in-residence to collaborate with faculty, students and the community.
 Visitors can find everything from artist talks to post-performance gatherings, workshops, and other artistic and community events.

 Moeser Auditorium in Hill Hall

 Located in Hill Hall, the James and Susan Moeser Auditorium is home to recitals and other intimate performances by world-class artists and ensembles.
 The cornerstone for the original building was laid on June 1, 1907.
 Funded by Andrew Carnegie, the building served as the University’s first consolidated library.
 In 1918-19, it even served as headquarters for Carolina Playmakers when Thomas Wolfe was a member.
 The music department moved to the building in 1930, and it was renamed Hill Hall for the late John Sprunt Hill, a UNC alumnus, and his family.